-I’ve heard it said that people with red hair are more hot-tempered, stubborn, and prideful.
-After that moment, I now believe it.
+I’ve heard it said that people with red hair are more hot-tempered, stubborn, and prideful than most.
+After that moment, I believed it.

 Hearing music, I turn and walk through a large set of arches into the ballroom.
 Despite my hatred of the king and queen’s fine taste, I can’t help but gasp.
-The street urchin in me longs for the finery littering the room.
-But the girl in me admires everything.
+The street urchin in me longs for the finery littering the room, but the girl in me is breathless at the magic of the ball.
 The shining chandeliers.
 The orchestra sending its sweet tunes through the air.
 The sea of color made up of the people dressed in their finest.
-Even the dais on the other end of the room that the king and queen are sitting on is a marvelous display of wood carving.
-For a moment, I half expect the swans to break free of the wood and glide through the room.
+Even the dais on the other end of the room is a marvelous display of wood carving.
+For a moment, I expect the swans to break free of the wood and soar through the room.

 But then the spell is broken.
 There is no time for distraction.
 I need to find the prince.
 I need to charm him.
 And then I need to kill him.

 If I don’t kill the prince, my godmother will find me and kill me instead.
 She had found me once.
-She said she could find me again.
+She could find me again.

-I move further on in the ballroom.
-I glance up at the dais again.
+I move further into the ballroom and glance up at the dais again.
 Only the king and queen are seated on the thrones.
 I frown.
 I have no idea what the prince looks like.
 I had hoped that he would be with his parents.
 Then I would have been able to learn his face.
 I hope that he is at least wearing a crown.

 I glide over to the refreshment table and ladle myself a glass of punch.
 A group of ladies stands only several yards away.
-I linger near them, sipping at my punch and gathering their gossip.
+I linger near them, sipping at my punch, and gather their gossip.

 “Has anyone seen the prince yet?”

-“No. I heard that he would make an extravagant entrance once they were sure that everyone was here.
+“No. I heard that he will make an extravagant entrance once they are sure that everyone is here.
 It’s no secret that the king and queen want him married soon.”